thirdweb-dev/dynamic-contracts/README.md

-# Plugin Pattern: an open standard for dynamic smart contracts.
+# Plugin Pattern: an open standard for dynamic smart contracts

-Plugin pattern is a code / architectural pattern for writing dynamic smart contracts.
+Plugin pattern is an architectural pattern for writing dynamic smart contracts in Solidity.
+It provides guiderails for writing modular smart contracts, eliminating the restriction of contract size limit altogether.
+It also optionally enables writing dynamic contracts that can have functionality added, updated or removed over time.

 ## Background